Shinnecock Bay

 The Nation

-For the Shinnecock Indian Nation, the bay is ancestral home and living relative.
+For the Shinnecock Indian Nation, the bay is their ancestral home and living relative.
 Their traditions of fishing and stewardship stretch back thousands of years.
-Today, they are key partners in the restoration effort — bringing cultural knowledge and ensuring the work honors both ecology and heritage.
+Today, they are key partners in the Hope Spot — bringing cultural knowledge and ensuring the work honors both ecology and heritage.

 The Vessel

-Instead of dragging nets along the seafloor – a destructive method that damages habitats – this vessel samples the water itself.
-In doing so, it captures a fuller picture of the bay’s creatures, from the tiniest invertebrates to larger fish that would otherwise be missed.
+Instead of dragging nets along the seafloor to examine biodiversity– a destructive method that damages habitats – this method sampled the water itself.
+The samples contain fragments of DNA left behind by marine life and captures a fuller picture of the bay’s creatures, from the tiniest invertebrates to larger fish that would otherwise be missed.

 The Leader